Nigerian Girl Refuses to Deny Christ to Boko Haram and Remains in Captivity—While Others Are Freed

 [Seen above: The girls from Dapchi who were released by Boko Haram]

-On February 19, in the Nigerian town of Dapchi, Boko Haram militants rushed the town and kidnapped 110 girls from a boarding school.
+On February 19, in the Nigerian town of Dapchi, an extremist group that is located primarily in Northern Nigeria militants rushed the town and kidnapped 110 girls from a boarding school.

 Yesterday, we received news that the girls were released “through back-channel efforts and with the help of some friends of the country and it was unconditional,” Nigerian Information Minister, Lai Mohammed said.
 He also said no ransom was paid.